SuperOfficeDocs/superoffice-docs/docs/en/onsite/win-client/learn/managing-external-users.md

 ## To open the External users dialog

 1. Go to the company card for the company you want to manage external users for.
+Do one of the following:

     There are several ways to open the Company screen:

-    * By clicking the **Company** button in the Navigator.
+    * Click the **Company** button in the Navigator.
-    * By using the [history list][1] or [FastSearcher][2].
+    * Use the [history list][1] or navigator search.
-    * By double-clicking on a company in a search result or in a selection.
+    * Double-click a company in a search result or in a selection.

 2. Click ![icon][img1] **Task** > **External users**.
 The **External users** dialog appears.